The resources we mine to produce the materials we need today and tomorrow, often occur in remote locations and sensitive environments.

 We are committed to understanding these environments and mitigating the impact our operations can have on them, from the very beginning to the end of an operation’s life.
 This means not only taking care to mitigate any adverse impacts, but also ensuring that we work alongside the local communities whose lives and livelihoods rely upon them.

 We implement strict internal standards and practices in line with – and which sometimes go beyond – local and international regulations.
 For example, our environmental standards require all of our sites to involve local communities in monitoring activities and to share performance with stakeholders on a regular basis.
+For example, at the Diavik Diamond Mine, in Canada’s Northwest Territories: we bring together biologists and local Indigenous people, combining scientific knowledge with traditional methods to preserve the cultural heritage and ecosystem services alongside wildlife.

 We want to make sure our partnerships have real impact for all parties, so we engage in projects with only a small, purposefully selected number of partners at a time.
 For example, we are a member of the Proteus Partnership, a collaboration with the United Nations Environment Program.
 We work with formal partners like this and other civil society organisations to further develop our combined knowledge base, and address common challenges associated with land stewardship, global biodiversity loss, potable water scarcity and stewardship, and impacts associated with climate change.